joshuaan7/book-asl-interpreter-web-application/README.md

-## Using query to view the data from databases
+## Using query to view the data from databases in ChromeiQL
 `
 query {
   events {